Core Skills

 Official checkpoints

-Tools: verification checklist, scam red-flag list, reverse-search habit, pause protocol
+Tools: verification checklist, scam red-flag list, record lookup, reverse-search habit, pause protocol

-Institutions: Federal Trade Commission, Consumer Financial Protection Bureau, government consumer alerts
+Institutions: Federal Trade Commission, Consumer Financial Protection Bureau, FOIA.gov

 Questions people ask next